-This scholarship is awarded to an outstanding academic student who has demonstrated community service and will be enrolling full-time in Humanities or Social Sciences at a university in Canada.
+This scholarship is awarded to an outstanding academic student who has demonstrated community service and will be enrolling full-time in Humanities, Social Sciences or General Sciences at a university in Canada.
 This scholarship is awarded to a student who resides in West Vancouver and who has a minimum average of 86% while enrolled in their final year of high school.
 Applicants must submit a typed essay (not exceeding 500 words), describing why you have chosen your course of study and outlining your career aspirations along with also being available for an interview with the Faris Family, if selected as a candidate.

 This educational award of a $2,500 scholarship for 2020, will be awarded to a Capilano Rugby Club player, male or female, who best display the following personal attributes that were so important in Jeremy's life: "Academic Ambition, Community Spirit and a love for Rugby".
 Applicants from the North Shore must be enrolled or enrolling in a recognized post-secondary educational or trade institution in B.C. or Canada and be a current member of the Capilano Rugby Club.
 A hand written 500 (or less) word essay explaining how they feel that they best meet the selection criteria must be submitted along with one supporting letter from a Capilano Rugby Club Coach.
 The award will be chosen by the Jeremy Dalton Rugby Endowment Committee.

 This scholarship is awarded to a student who has a strong academic record, shows evidence of leadership and volunteerism in school and/or community service and who has demonstrated dedication and achievement within the field of sport or the visual and performing arts.
 This scholarship is awarded to a student graduating from a public secondary school in West Vancouver School District and proceeding to a post-secondary degree program in Canada.
 All applicants must submit an essay of no more than 500 words describing the most significant experiences that have contributed to your goals for the future.